cscart/docs/en/upgrade/possible_upgrade_issues.rst

 9. Problem with Changing Permissions on PHP Scripts
 ---------------------------------------------------

 Sometimes during the upgrade the ``chmod`` can't be executed.
-That command is used to sen the permissions on PHP scripts in the root directory of a CS-Cart and Multi-Vendor installation as they were before the upgrade.
+That command is used to set the permissions on PHP scripts in the root directory of a CS-Cart and Multi-Vendor installation as they were before the upgrade.

 The problem usually manifests as an entry in the upgrade log: other than that, the upgrade is completed, and the store works properly.
 However, if you experience a problem right after the upgrade, it's a good idea to check the ownership and permissions of the following files:  **admin.php** (:doc:`it should have a different name </install/security>`), **api.php**, and **index.php**.